JJ/perl6em/txt/0-intro.md

 <a id="org4a46733"></a>

-# α - Design thinking
+# Design thinking

+If you have to design a project, you might as well do it well.
 This section has been mostly inspired by
 [this document](https://dschool.stanford.edu/sandbox/groups/designresources/wiki/36873/attachments/74b3d/ModeGuideBOOTCAMP2010L.pdf?sessionID=e62aa8294d323f1b1540d3ee21e961cf7d1bce38) at Stanford University. *Design thinking* teaches you how to think like a designer, which means thinking in a way that